gothicVI/ubuntu-mainline-kernel.sh/README.md

 [sudo] password for pimlie:
 Cleaning up work folder
 ```
-Uninstall a version from a list
+Uninstalling a version from a list
 ```
  ~ $ sudo ubuntu-mainline-kernel.sh -u
 Which kernel version do you wish to uninstall?